Kingsford-Group/ribomap/README.md

 	normalized ribo profile: 0 0 0 1.0137 0.781609 0.0208333 0.125 ...
 ~~~~~~
 * __refID__ The transcript fai index in the transcriptome fasta file.
-* __tid__ Transcript ensemble ID.
+* __tid__ Transcript header name in the transcriptome fasta file.
-* __ribo profile__ Ribosome profile vector of the CDS regions of the transcript.
-Each number in the vector is the number of ribosome footprints that are estimated to be from the corresponding codon location.
+* __ribo profile__ Nucleotide level ribosome profile including the UTR regions.
+Each number in the vector is the number of ribosome footprints whose P-sites are covering the corresponding base.
-* __mRNA profile__ RNA-seq profile vector of the CDS regions of the transcript.
-Each number in the vector is the read coverage count that are esimated on the corresponding codon location.
+* __mRNA profile__ RNA-seq profile vector of the transcript.
+Each number in the vector is the read coverage count that are esimated on the corresponding base.
-* __normalized ribo profile__ Ribosome profile vector of the CDS regions of the transcript after bias correction.
-Each number in the vetor is the ratio between the ribo profile count and the mRNA profile count
+* __normalized ribo profile__ The ribosome profile vector after bias correction.
+Each number in the vetor is the ratio between the ribo profile count and the mRNA profile count.

-#### _XXX.base_
+#### _XXX.codon_
-The nucleotide-level ribosome profiles including the UTR regions.
-The file format is exactly the same as the the _XXX.codon_ file.
+The in-frame ribosome profiles within the CDS of each transcript.The file format is the same as the the _XXX.base_ file.

 #### _XXX.stats_
 The summarized statistics for each transcripts.
 Each entro of a specific transcript looks like this: